ActiveScale IAM API

 In emergency cases, access keys may also be disabled or deleted through the GUI by the system administrator, and new access keys can be created for the account's root user.

-The following policy gives a user or a group the permission to perform all IAM operations on all IAM resources.
-IAM actions all start with the “iam” prefix, and in combination with the “*” wildcard all IAM operations are specified.
+This policy grants a user or group permission to perform all IAM operations on all IAM resources.

 {